The George Washington University

 In accordance with TalkBank rules, any use of data from this corpus must be accompanied by at least one corpus reference.

 These transcripts and audio files were gathered as part of a larger protocol administered by the Alzheimer and Related Dementias Study at the University of Pittsburgh School of Medicine.
 The original acquisition of the DementiaBank data was supported by NIH grants AG005133 and AG003705 to the University of Pittsburgh.
 Participants included elderly controls, people with probable and possible Alzheimer’s Disease, and people with other dementia diagnoses.
 Data were gathered longitudinally, on a yearly basis.
-Demographic data and test results from the rest of the protocol that was administered to all participants are included on the Data Spreadsheet for the Pitt Corpus available from the DementiaBank website.
+Demographic data and test results from the rest of the protocol that was administered to all participants are included on the Data Spreadsheet for the Pitt Corpus available from the DementiaBank homepage

 I. Media and Transcript Database